 How long a flag will last is an impossible question to answer, as it depends upon many factors.

-It is not recommended to fly your flag continuously, as this will reduce its life expectancy.
+It is not recommended to fly your flag continuously, as this can reduce its lifespan.
 Typically, a flag flown continuously 24/7 may only last approximately 3 months.

 Left out indefinitely, a flag will eventually succumb to the elements